Santi Aldama

 Early Life and Background

-Aldama played for the Canterbury Basketball Academy in Las Palmas, where he developed his skills and showcased his talent.
-Despite receiving offers from prestigious clubs like FC Barcelona, Real Madrid, and Gran Canaria, he chose to remain at Canterbury Academy.
-His performance at the 2017 Spanish Under-16 Championship was impressive, averaging 18.9 points, 5.1 rebounds, and 3.6 assists per game, helping his team secure a third-place finish behind FC Barcelona and Real Madrid.
+Aldama attended Canterbury Academy in Las Palmas for his high school education, where he played for the Canterbury Basketball Academy program.
+Despite receiving recruitment interest from powerhouse European clubs such as FC Barcelona, Real Madrid, and Gran Canaria, he chose to stay at Canterbury to continue his development.
+At the 2017 Spanish Under-16 Championship, he averaged 18.9 points, 5.1 rebounds, and 3.6 assists per game, helping Canterbury to a surprising third-place finish behind FC Barcelona and Real Madrid.
+In 2018, he played on loan for the FC Barcelona under-18 team at the Adidas Next Generation tournament qualifiers in Ciutat de l’Hospitalet.

 Path to Basketball

-During the 2022 NBA Summer League, Aldama showcased his skills and was named to the All-NBA Summer League Second Team.
-With Jaren Jackson Jr. sidelined, he was named the Grizzlies’ starting power forward at the beginning of the 2022–23 season.
-He recorded a double-double of 18 points and eleven rebounds in his first career start against the New York Knicks.
+Aldama joined the Grizzlies’ 2022 NBA Summer League roster and was named to the All-NBA Summer League Second Team on 18 July 2022.
+With Jaren Jackson Jr. sidelined, Aldama was named the Grizzlies’ starting power forward to open the 2022-23 season.
+He delivered in his first career start on 19 October 2022, recording a double-double of 18 points and 11 rebounds in a 115-112 overtime win over the New York Knicks.
+On 2 February 2023, he scored a career-high 21 points alongside 10 rebounds in a 128-113 loss to the Cleveland Cavaliers, cementing his role in the rotation.

-Santiago Aldama Toledo comes from a family with a rich basketball heritage.
-His father, Santiago Aldama, played professional basketball in Spain and Portugal and represented Spain in the 1992 Summer Olympics.
-His uncle, Santi Toledo, also had a successful basketball career in Spain, Italy, and Portugal.
+Santi Aldama comes from a family with deep roots in professional basketball.
+His father, Santiago Aldama, played professionally in Spain and Portugal and represented the Spanish national team at the 1992 Summer Olympics in Barcelona.
+His uncle, Santi Toledo, also played professional basketball in Spain, Italy, and Portugal.
+The family background gave Aldama early exposure to high-level coaching, professional training environments, and the discipline required to pursue basketball at its highest levels.

 Personal Life